-The prohibition of genocide is a well-established peremptory norm (jus cogens), admitting of no derogation,6 and enshrined in the Genocide Convention, which China signed and ratified in 1949 and 1983, respectively.7 China's obligations under the Genocide Convention to prevent, punish, and not commit genocide are erga omnes, or owed to the international community as a whole.8 China has explicitly lodged a reservation to the Genocide Convention that "does not consider itself bound by article IX of the said Convention,"9 and therefore does not recognize the jurisdiction of the International Court of Justice (ICJ) over interpretation, application of the International Court as it is not
+The prohibition of genocide is a well-established peremptory norm (jus cogens), admitting of no derogation, and enshrined in the Genocide Convention, which China signed and ratified in 1949 and 1983, respectively.
+China's obligations under the Genocide Convention to prevent, punish, and not commit genocide are erga omnes, or owed to the international community as a whole.
+China has explicitly lodged a reservation to the Genocide Convention that "does not consider itself bound by article IX of the said Convention," and therefore does not recognize the jurisdiction of the International Court of Justice (ICJ) over interpretation, application or fulfillment of the Convention.
+China similarly does not recognize the jurisdiction of the International Criminal Court as it is not